Citizen Charter of the Bank

 - We are required to obtain two recent photographs of the person(s) opening the account, as per R.B.I. directives.

-- We are required to obtain Aadhaar and Permanent Account Number (PAN) or alternatively obtain declaration in Form No. 60 or 61 as per the Income Tax Act (vide Section 139 A) from the person(s) opening the account.
+- We are required to obtain either Aadhaar as ID/Address proof or other officially valid documents(OVD) as ID/Address Proof along with Permanent Account Number (PAN) or alternatively obtain declaration in Form No. 60 or 61 as per the Income Tax Act (vide Section 139 A) from the person(s) opening the account.

 - We provide to the prospective customers details of the documents required for identification of the person(s) opening the account.